YishengCheww/qb-present/README.md

 **Give New Player a present Box with item Like Nopixel**

 # Framework Support:
-**This Script only support QB-CORE Framework If You Use Other Framework You Can Convert To Your Own**
+**This Script only support QB-CORE Framework If You Use Other Framework You Can Convert YourSelf**

 # images
 ![box](https://i.imgur.com/zxsDgNT.png)